microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

      - For each of the actions in the JSON...
          - Construct the `Command` (basically the `Command::LayerJson` we have today)
          - Add it to the `ActionMap`
-           - this should update `_NameMap`, `_KeyMap`, and `_ActionList` appropriately
+           - this should update the internal state of `ActionMap` appropriately
-           - if the newly added name/key chord conflicts with a pre-existing one, redirect `_NameMap` or `_KeyMap` to the newly added `Command` instead, and update the conflicting one.
+           - if the newly added key chord conflicts with a pre-existing one, redirect `_KeyMap` to the newly added `Command` instead, and update the conflicting one.
 2. Load settings.json
      - Add a parent to `ActionMap`
          - The purpose of a parent is to continue a search when the current `ActionMap` can't find a `Command` for a query.
 The parent is intended to be immutable.
      - Load the actions array like normal (see step 1)

 Introducing a parent mechanism to `ActionMap` allows it to understand where a `Command` came from.
 This allows us to minimize the number of actions we serialize when we write to disk, as opposed to serializing the entire list of actions.

-`ActionMap` queries will need to check their parent when they cannot find a matching `Command` in their `_ActionList` (or sooner).
+`ActionMap` queries will need to check their parent when they cannot find a matching `InternalActionID` in their `_ActionMap`.

+Since `NameMap` is generated upon request, we will need to pass a `std::set<InternalActionID>` as we generate the `NameMap` across each layer.
+This will ensure that each `Command` is only added to the `NameMap` once.
+We will start from the current layer and move up the inheritance tree to ensure that the current layer takes priority.

+Nested commands will be saved to their own map since they do not have an `InternalActionID`.
+To ensure layering is accomplished correctly, we will need to start from the top-most parent and update `NameMap`.
+As we go down the inheritance tree, any conflicts are resolved by prioritizing the current layer (the child).
+This ensures that the current layer takes priority.

 ### Modifying Actions